Last Updated: 11 September 2023

-Canada welcomed more than 22 million visitors in 2019.
-Canada issued more than 5.7 million Temporary Resident Visas (Commonly known as visit visas) in 2019 alone.
+Canada welcomes millions of visitors every year.
+Canada issued more than 1.4 million Temporary Resident Visas (Commonly known as visit visas) in 2022.

 Canada Allows entry with an Electronic Travel Authorization (eTA) to citizens of certain countries, which means you do not need a Temporary Resident Visa (TRV) instead you need an (eTA).